You have no items in your shopping basket.

 Statutory and mandatory training is essential for providing high-quality care, maintaining a positive workplace culture, and ensuring the safety of everyone involved.
 The failure to deliver such training can lead to several negative outcomes for individuals, managers and the organisation as a whole.

-This article will explore the consequences of not completing statutory and mandatory training in a health and social care setting.
+In this blog, Dr Richard Dune explores the consequences of not completing statutory and mandatory training in a health and social care setting.

 Neglecting statutory and mandatory training